 Posted: Oct 15, 2018

-How Do I Prepare My Bass Boat for Storage in the Off Season?
+How Do I Prepare My Boat for Storage in the Off Season?

-The winter season is coming upon us (sooner in some parts of the country than others) and it can be quite a challenge to properly prepare your boat for storage.
-We caught up with OPTIMA-sponsored professional, bass angler Edwin Evers to get his tips to winterize a boat.
+The winter season is coming up (sooner in some parts of the country than others) and it can be quite a challenge to properly prepare your boat for storage.
+We caught up with OPTIMA-sponsored pro bass angler Edwin Evers to get his tips on how to properly winterize a boat.
 Read below for the steps he takes to prepare his bass boat for winter storage.

 Run it one last time